 - Someone searches for a solution to an SEO or marketing problem via a search engine like Google.

 - If our content ranks high enough, they read/watch our content that shows how to solve the problem through our product.

 - If the content is convincing, it may make them want to try our product.

 Search demand and business value mentioned in the first point are absolutely vital to the success of the whole operation.
-Without them, not enough people will find our brand through content, and we won’t be able to feature our product adequately.
+Without them, not enough people would find our brand through content, and wouldn’t be able to feature our product adequately.